alienspaces/nest-mud/README.md

 ## Special Note

-As I would much prefer to build the backend in [`Go`](https://golang.org/doc/tutorial/getting-started), I am only going to build limited funtionality into this version as a proof of concept and a means of learning [`nestjs`](https://docs.nestjs.com/) and [`TypeScript`](https://www.typescriptlang.org/docs/).
+As I would much prefer to build the backend in [`Go`](https://golang.org/doc/tutorial/getting-started), I am only going to build limited funtionality into this version as a proof of concept and a means of learning something about [`nestjs`](https://docs.nestjs.com/) and [`TypeScript`](https://www.typescriptlang.org/docs/).